HoodyH/TDB-Configurator/README.md

-tdbase_v2-configurator
+# tdbase_v2-configurator

-Install python3-tk gui lib
-sudo apt install python3-tk

-create a new virtual env for pyton to run the program pyvenv-3.5 venv source venv/bin/activate
+A program to configure the tdb terminal

-Install all libs required
+## Install
-pip install -r requirments
+use install.sh on ubuntu to install all the requirements

+## Execute
+use tdbgui.sh to run

-run the program
+you can also manually run the main.py
-python3 TDbase_gui.py